 Special Educational Needs and/or Disabilities (SEND)

 All schools have a duty to be accessible and inclusive for the children within their community.
-It is our job to support parents in providing the best possible education for children.
-This guide explains how the system that supports children and young people with special educational needs and disability (SEND) works.
+It is our job to support parents and carers in providing the best possible education for all children.
+This guide explains how the system that supports children and young people with special educational needs and/or disabilities works.

 You may also find the easy-read version of this guide for parents and carers and for children and young people useful.